JozefBucany/Warhammer-unit-fight-simulator/README.md

 `bloodletters = khorne.Bloodletters40k()`

-... creates Khorne Bloodletters unit with 10 models. as they have no special weapons to choose from, we can maybe give them a leader.
+... creates Khorne Bloodletters unit with 10 models. as they have no special weapons to choose from, we can maybe give them a leader. the 40k at the end just differentiates it from another BloodlettersAoS class, which will be created later

 `bloodletters = khorne.Bloodletters40k(blmas = True)`